top of page

 SFHR-22.JPG

-Salina Fisher (b.1993) is an award-winning New Zealand composer gaining global recognition for her distinctive musical voice.
-She became the youngest-ever recipient of the SOUNZ Contemporary Award in 2016 and 2017, and her works are frequently performed worldwide by leading musicians and ensembles.
-Drawing from her background as a multi-instrumentalist of mixed Japanese heritage, her highly evocative music often involves collaborations, notably with taonga pÅ«oro practitioners.
+Salina Fisher (b.1993) is an award-winning New Zealand composer whose works are frequently performed worldwide.
+She became the youngest-ever recipient of the SOUNZ Contemporary Award in 2016 for her orchestral work Rainphaseand in 2017 for her string quartet Tōrino – echoes on pÅ«tōrino improvisations by Rob Thorne.
+Her highly evocative music draws on her background as a multi-instrumentalist, her mixed Japanese heritage, and a passion for collaboration, particularly with practitioners of taonga pÅ«oro.
 She finds lyricism in unusual timbres and extended tonalities, and is noted for her "extraordinary sense of colour and texture” (New Zealand Herald).

-Salina particularly enjoys collaborating with other artists, including practitioners of taonga pÅ«oro, Japanese instruments, ceramics, poetry, and film.
-She frequently performed as a casual violinist in the New Zealand Symphony Orchestra in 2012–2016 and has collaborated across genres as an orchestrator and/or violinist with local artists including Alien Weaponry, Ria Hall, and Grayson Gilmour.
-Salina enjoys performing and improvising on violin and koto, including as a member of Ao with Jerome Kavanagh (taonga pÅ«oro) and Neil MacLeod (electronics), and as part of Wellington’s Moth Quartet.
-She lectured in composition and orchestration as Teaching Fellow in Composition at Te KōkÄ« New Zealand School of Music – Victoria University of Wellington (2020–2023) and has additionally mentored emerging composers through NZSO National Youth Orchestra, Auckland Philharmonia, and At the World’s Edge Festival.
+Salina particularly enjoys collaborating with other artists, including practitioners of taonga pÅ«oro, ceramics, poetry, and film.
+She performed as a casual violinist with the New Zealand Symphony Orchestra in 2012-2016, and more recently worked as an orchestrator on their projects with Te Reo metal band Alien Weaponry and singer-songwriter Ria Hall.
+Salina also enjoys performing and improvising on violin and koto, notably with Ao alongside Jerome Kavanagh (taonga pÅ«oro) and Neil MacLeod (electronics), and also as part of Wellington’s Moth Quartet.
+She lectured in composition and orchestration at New Zealand School of Music – Te KōkÄ«, Victoria University of Wellington, as Teaching Fellow in Composition (2020-2023) and has mentored emerging composers through AWE Festival and NZSO National Youth Orchestra.

 Short bio (150 words)

-March 2024
+March 2025

 bottom of page